SciRooPlot/SciRooPlot/README.md

     #include "PlotManager.h"
 ```
 which will provide all the user interfaces you need.
-In the following you can find some examples illustrating how to use the framework.
+In the following you can find some examples illustrating how to use the SciRooPlot.

 Example 1
 ---------